vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/authorization-gui/README.md

 Inorder to use the ERC20 Test Dapp there are a few steps we need to follow.
 You would need an ERC20 contract.
 You need to deploy it then use it's contract address inside of the ERC20 Test Dapp.

 1. Give the address that you'll be using to deploy the ERC20 contract permission to deploy.
 You can do this through the Permissioning Config ui.
-2. Deploy any ERC20 Smart Contract on VMBC blockchian(Same blockchain metmask is connected to) using the address that was given permision to deploy.
+2. Deploy any ERC20 Smart Contract on VMware Blockchain blockchian(Same blockchain metmask is connected to) using the address that was given permision to deploy.
 3. Copy contract address and provide it in variable "contractAddress" found in src/app/dapp/dapp.component.ts.
 4. Save file and run ng serve.
 5. Navigate to ERC20 Test Dapp found on the left pane.